enarx-archive/demo/wasmtime-basic/README.md

 # Wasmtime Basic Demo

-This is an example crate demonstrating how Enarx may use Wasmtime, a Rust-powered JIT, to natively run programs from several different source languages (Rust/C/C++) compiled to WASI-compliant WASM.
+This is an example crate demonstrating how Enarx may use Wasmtime, a Rust-powered JIT, to natively run programs from several different source languages (Rust/C/C++) compiled to WASM.

 ## Running the demo